-CDHA rent levels for all our flats are slightly lower in comparison to the Scottish average.
+CDHA rent levels for most of our flats are slightly lower in comparison to the Scottish average.
 This figure has been ascertained by comparing only with mainstream providers similar to CDHA.
 CDHA charges rent to tenants currently monthly on the 1st of each month in advance.

-Each organisation is responsible for setting its own rents and we do not expect to be a penny for penny the same.
-However, each RSL delivers similar services and has similar accounting policies so the Scottish Housing Regulator publishes these figures each year for the purpose of benchmarking against other similar providers.
+Each organisation is responsible for setting their own rents and we do not expect to be a penny for penny the same.
+However, each Registered Social Landlord (RSL) delivers similar services and has similar accounting policies, so the Scottish Housing Regulator publishes these figures each year for the purpose of benchmarking against other similar providers.